 With the numerous possible camera and lens combinations, proper selection and application of the many possible camera types and formats can be a daunting task.
-This is made somewhat easier with special software that calculates the pixels per foot of the various views and illustrates the detail level with color coded field-of-view lines and crosshatching.
+This is made somewhat easier with a video surveillance design software that calculates the pixels per foot of the various views and illustrates the detail level with color coded field-of-view lines and crosshatching.
 These coded coverage patterns can be superimposed over drawings or Google Earth images if a scale is provided.
 Figure 2 illustrates this concept where the color codes indicate the following:

 Figure 3 shows the various levels of image detail produced by a full HD (1920 x 1080 pixels) camera with a 4 mm focal length lens, and a ⅓-inch sensor when scaled and superimposed over a Google Earth image of a parking lot.

 Figure 4 illustrates a simulated 3D screen display of human targets at the edges of these zones.
 As the figure indicates, the small human target at the edge of the detection zone is difficult to see.
 Most likely a human operator would not notice this person unless the clothing worn is highly contrasted with the background.
 Video analytics may detect the target, but that is another topic for another day.